WV Incentives

 West Virginia Jobs Investment Trust

 West Virginia Jobs Investment Trust (JIT) is a public venture capital fund created to develop, promote and expand West Virginia’s economy.
-The program makes investment funds available to eligible
+The program makes investment funds available to eligible businesses, thus stimulating economic growth and providing or retaining jobs within the state.

 Thriving Industries